lincolnloop/django-debug-logging/README.rst

     'debug_logging.panels.revision.RevisionLoggingPanel',
     'debug_logging.panels.identity.IdentityLoggingPanel',

+**If enabled, any request to your site will result in a new row in the logging table.** You probably don't want to enable it during regular day-to-day development.

 To enable logging, create a DEBUG_LOGGING_CONFIG setting that looks like this::

     DEBUG_LOGGING_CONFIG = {
         'ENABLED': True,
     }

-If enabled, any request to your site will result in a new row in the logging table.
 To prevent any performance impact from the rendering of the Debug Toolbar, it is not shown.

 Finally, run syncdb to create the models for statistic logging::